 Contact recycling centers in your community to find out what materials are accepted and what prices you will be paid for them.
-Ask your custodian for the name of your school's waste hauler to see if recycling is available through them, and if so find out if they will supply collection bins.
+Ask your Facility or Operatoins Manager for the name of your school's waste hauler to see if recycling is available through them, and if so find out if they will supply collection bins.
 Check the yellow pages or call the Environmental Services Department at (858) 694-7000 to locate recycling centers near your school.

 Consider the availability of labor, market prices, equipment, size of your facility, safety, storage areas, transportation of materials and your fundraising goals.
 You may want to start with just a few materials and grow from there.
 Materials typically recycled include: aluminum and steel cans, glass containers, plastic containers numbered 1 and 2, newspapers, cardboard and notebook, copier and computer paper.

 The success of your program depends on good publicity.
 Consider planning a kick-off assembly to get students informed and interested.
 You may also want to make posters, distribute flyers to parents and community members, and make announcements in local newspapers and newsletters.